Buzzet/streamdeck-azure-pipeline/README.md

-`ShellyToggle` is a simple Plugin to controll Shelly 1
+`AzurePipeline` is a simple Plugin to view your current Pipeline runs

 # Description

-`ShellyToggle` is a plugin that displays the current status of your shelly and can simpley turn it off and on.
+`AzurePipeline` is a plugin that displays the current status of your Azure Pipeline.
+You can see your pipeline running, succeed or fail.

+You can also click on the button which brings you right to the Pipeline.

-This product was not developt or approved by Shelly
+This product was not developed or approved by Azure

+# Properties

+You have to set the following properties

+ - Company Name
+ - Project
+ - Access Token (with the following rights)
+   - Build(Read)
+   - Release(Read)
+ - Pipeline ID (get it from the URL, called definitionId)
+ - run Index -> starting at 0 für the current run up to 30 for the 30th run

 # Features